JentleJoe/old-alx-system_engineering-devops/0x00-shell_basics/README.md

-Executable script that displays current directory contents including hidden files in long format Executable script that creates a directory in /tmp/ folder Executable script that displays current directory contents, including hidden files and user and group IDs in long format
+Executable script that displays current directory contents including hidden files in long format Executable script that creates a directory in /tmp/ folder Executable script that displays current directory contents, including hidden files and user and group IDs in long format Executable script that moves a file from /tmp/ to a subdirectory in /tmp/